cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 The CPace method was tailored for constrained devices and specifically considers efficiency and hardware side-channel attack mitigations at the protocol level.
-CPace is designed to be compatible with any group of both prime- and non-prime order and explicitly handles the complexity of cofactor clearing on the protcol level.
-CPace comes with game-based and simulation based proofs where the latter provides composability guarantees.
+CPace is designed to be compatible with any group of both prime- and non-prime order by explicitly handling the complexity of cofactor clearing on the protcol level.
+CPace comes with both, game-based and simulation based proofs where the latter provides composability guarantees.
-As a protocol, CPace is designed to be compatible with so-called "x-coordinate-only" Diffie-Hellman implementations on elliptic curve groups.
+As a protocol, CPace is designed to be compatible with so-called "single-coordinate-only" Diffie-Hellman implementations on elliptic curve groups.

 CPace is designed to be suitable as both, a building block within a larger protocol construction using CPace as substep, and as a standalone protocol.

-It is considered, that for composed larger protocol constructions, the CPace subprotocol might be best executed in a separate cryptographic hardware, such as secure element chipsets.
-The CPace protocol design aims at considering the resulting constraints.
+Finally, the CPace protocol design aims at considering the constraints imposed by constrained secure-element chipsets.

 # Requirements Notation